 Today marks the 12th anniversary of the National Apology to the Stolen Generations.

-On 13 February 2008, Prime Minister Kevin Rudd made a formal apology to Australia’s Indigenous peoples, particularly to the Stolen Generations whose lives had been profoundly affected by past government policies of forced child removal and Indigenous assimilation.
+On 13 February 2008, Prime Minister Kevin Rudd made a formal apology to Australia’s Aboriginal and Torres Strait Islander peoples, particularly to the Stolen Generations whose lives had been profoundly affected by past government policies of forced child removal and Aboriginal and Torres Strait Islander assimilation.

 Today reminds us that without ongoing recognition, reconciliation and reparation, the healing journey for the Survivors of the Stolen Generations cannot continue.